rjruizes/ct-interview/README.md

 #### Any other notes you'd like to share

 On first read of the prompt, I felt it could've been clearer.
 It could have told me to register with Etsy for an API key.
-The task was a good one, but it's not straightforward to test.
-I don't have shops to add and remove listings for.
+Overall, the task was a good one.